borealisgroup/borealis/CONTRIBUTING.md

 npm run generate package
 ```

-Once ready to be published:
+Once ready to be published for the first time:

 ```bash
 cd /packages/<name>